xtaltong/NOMproject/README.md

  > Instructions on installing and running your application
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+We wrote unit tests to test functions in individual classes, and we also wrote tests that tested design patterns as a whole.
+We made sure to test integrating different design patterns and classes so that any dependencies do work.